 Before joining the Center in 2009, Donlu had a long career as a teacher, writer, and editor.
 In addition to extensive freelance projects, she worked as an editor for BYU Press and was for many years volume editor for the New World Archaeological Foundation.
 She taught for the Brigham Young University English Department and Honors Program intermittently during 1970–2008, courses including beginning and advanced composition, intensive reading and writing, technical writing, creative writing, and thesis writing.
-Most recently, she created and taught the Honors Program course Advanced Writing for Pre-Law Students.
+After graduating from Law School, she created and taught the Honors Program course Advanced Writing for Pre-Law Students.
 Just prior to her retirement from teaching in 2008, she received the Honors Program’s JoAnn Britsch Teaching Excellence Award.

-As a mediator she focused on marriage, family, school, and juvenile court mediations and received specialized training in high-risk victim /offender dialogue.
-She was for a brief time executive director of Community Dispute Resolution Services in Utah County.
-She is a member of the Utah State Bar.
-She was married for 43 years to writer and BYU English Professor Douglas H. Thayer (until his death in October 2017), and they have six children, six children-in-law, and twenty-one grandchildren.
+Donlu was married for 43 years to writer and BYU English Professor Douglas H. Thayer (until his death in October 2017).
+Doug and Donlu have six children, six children-in-law, and twenty-one grandchildren.